toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

   - [A PSK TLS handshake](#psk-handshake)

 ## <a name="tls-guarantees">##</a> TLS guarantees

-### <a name="tls-3-properties">###</a> The TLS protocol provides 3 properties
+The goal of the TLS protocol is to secure network communication.
+More formally it aim to provide 3 security properties:
-- Authentication: is the peer who they say they are. the client authenticates the server. server can optionally authenticate the client.
+- Authentication: is the peer who they say they are.
-- Confidentiality: messages sent to the peer are secret and only visible to the peer.
+- Confidentiality: messages between two peers are secret and only visible to the peers
-- Integrity: messages sent to peer are tamper proof.
-If a message is modified then this tamper can be detected.
+- Integrity: messages sent to peers are tamper proof.
+A tampered message can be detected.

-### <a name="tls-properties-enforced">###</a> How are these properties enforced
+But how exactly does TLS enforce these properties?
 - Authentication:
   - During the handshake, the server sends a certificate which ties its private key to the public key on the certificate.